openstack/openstack-ansible/doc/source/install-guide/overview-hostlayout.rst

 requirements" <overview-requirements.html>`_ and `the section called "Configuring LVM" <targethosts-configlvm.html>`_ for more information.

+If using the optional Object Storage (swift) service, we recommend the use of three additional hosts (or some other odd number).
+See the section :ref:`configure-swift` for more information.

 The hosts are called target hosts because Ansible deploys the OSA environment within these hosts.
 We recommend a deployment host from which Ansible orchestrates the deployment